robflop/megumin.love/README.md

 To add new sounds to the Soundboard, a button for each has to be created in the `./pages/soundboard.html` file.

+Don't flip off the ``firstRun`` setting if it's your first run.
+There will be crashes and no support will be provided.

 #### License

 Licensed under the [MIT License](LICENSE.md).